ollie-bruce/ms1-portfolio/TESTING.md

 * Adjusting the font sizes of main page titles for smaller screen sizes to increase readability (i.e. multi-word titles remaining on the same line)
 * Stacking video embeds and their blurbs vertically on smaller screen sizes to help with readability and maintain a succinct layout.
+* Removing development.html from the navbar due to its lack of content.
+The page still exists within the project file but will be implemented in the future when the developer has more work to show there.